ahmedsamyroby/telda-react-challenge/README.md

 # Movie Listings App

-This is a simple movie listings app that allows users to view a list of movies, search for movies using their names, and view their details.
+This is a simple movie listings app built for [Telda's React Challenge](https://github.com/teldabank/react-challenge).
+It allows users to view a list of movies, search for movies using their names, and view their details.
 The app is built using React, TypeScript, React Query, and Tailwind CSS.

 ## Technical Decisions

 ### React Query

 I used React Query to handle data fetching and caching because it provides most of the features that I need out of the box, such as caching, loading states, error handling, and pagination.
-These features are also provided by other libraries like RTK Query which i was considering using, but React Query was more lightweight and I didn't need the extra features that Redux provides.
+These features are also provided by other libraries like RTK Query which i was considering using, but React Query was chosen over RTK Query because the project primarily focuses on fetching and displaying data with minimal state management.
+While RTK Query offers similar features, its integration with Redux introduces additional boilerplate that wasn't necessary for the scope of this project.

 ### Tailwind CSS